bjonescts/Install-Sysmon/README.md

 PowerShell script or module to install Sysmon with configuration.

-No parameters are needed for this script to function normally or run from a RMM.
+Modified original so that no parameters are needed and can be run from a RMM.

-.PARAMETER path

-The path to the working directory.
-Default is user's temp folder.

-.EXAMPLE

-Install-Sysmon -path C:\Users\example\Desktop